darkrenaissance/darkfi/doc/src/architecture/p2p-network.md

     * Also loops can cause an issue if triggered by the network.
 This should be carefully analyzed and flattened if possible, otherwise they should be guarded against attack.

+### Customizable Policy

+Apps should be able to configure:

+* Reject hosts, for example based off current overall resource utilization or the host addr.
+* Accounting abstraction for scoring connections.